 The cause of all the trouble is revealed in all its glorious banality, with a lonely ocean as backdrop.

 Lost in Translation (Screenplay by Sofia Coppola)

-An aging movie star whispers inaudibly into the ear of a lovely young woman he may never see again.
+An aging movie star whispers inaudibly into the ear of a lovely young woman he may never encounter again.

 Dazed and Confused (Screenplay by Richard Linklater)